dstroot/blog-next-13/README.md

 ## Changelog

 1. Src directory
-2. App Router
+2. Uses new Next.js App Router
-3. All Typescript
+3. All code is Typescript
 4. ContentLayer for .md and .mdx processing
 5. Middleware for CSP headers
 6. Shadcn/ui components